wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 2.5 =
-= 2.4 =
+* Updated for BuddyPress 1.2.8 multisite installations = 2.4 =
 * Changed the file names to allow activation in some installations
 * Added the *Filtered Members List* option in the *Advanced Options* tab